rei/rei-cedar/README.md

 The project has evolved into what it is today, and will continue to grow to fit our expanding needs.
 Feel free to watch the Cedar grow and learn from what we are doing, or jump in and provide some recommendations.

-### Vue 3 Migration Status

-Cedar has been fully migrated to Vue 3 using the composition API and is using [vite](https://vitejs.dev/) for its build system.
-Additionally, [vitest](https://vitest.dev/) is now being used as our testing framework.

 ## Using Cedar

-See the [Cedar docs](https://rei.github.io/rei-cedar-docs/) for usage instructions.
+See the [Cedar docs](https://cedar.rei.com) for usage instructions.

 ## Getting Started